langchain-ai/langgraph/docs/docs/concepts/streaming.md

 See the [API reference](../reference/api/api_ref.html#tag/runscreate/POST/threads/{thread_id}/runs/stream) for how to create streaming runs.

-Streaming modes `values`, `updates`, and `debug` are very similar to modes available in the LangGraph library - for a deeper conceptual explanation of those, you can see the LangGraph library documentation [here](low_level.md#streaming).
+Streaming modes `values`, `updates`, and `debug` are very similar to modes available in the LangGraph library - for a deeper conceptual explanation of those, you can see the [previous section](#streaming-graph-outputs-stream-and-astream).

 Streaming mode `events` is the same as using `.astream_events` in the LangGraph library - for a deeper conceptual explanation of this, you can see the LangGraph library documentation [here](low_level.md#streaming).

-#### `mode="messages"`
-Streaming mode `messages` is a new streaming mode, currently only available in the API.
-What does this mode enable?
+### `stream_mode="messages"`

-This mode is focused on streaming back messages.
-It currently assumes that you have a `messages` key in your graph that is a list of messages.
-Assuming we have a simple react agent deployed, what does this stream look like?
+Streaming mode `messages` is for streaming back messages from the LLM.
+Assuming we have a simple [ReAct](./agentic_concepts.md#react-implementation)-style agent deployed, what does this stream look like?

 All events emitted have two attributes:

 - `event`: This is the name of the event
 - `data`: This is data associated with the event

+!!! note
+    Streaming mode `messages` is different from the one in the LangGraph library:
+    - LangGraph Server streams event objects with messages in the `data` field, while LangGraph library streams tuples (`AIMessageChunk`, metadata).
+    - In LangGraph Server, metadata is streamed only once per message (`messages/metadata`), before the individual tokens are streamed (`messages/partial`), while in LangGraph library it's streamed with every `AIMessageChunk` (for each LLM token).
+    - LangGraph Server also streams additional events (`metadata`, `messages/complete`, see below for more details).

 Let's run it on a question that should trigger a tool call: